-- Increasing the pressure on the brain (intracranial pressure)
+- Increasing pressure on the brain, usually from hydrocephalus

-- Disrupting the function of the pituitary gland
+- Disrupting hormone production by the pituitary gland

-This tumor most commonly affects children 5 - 10 years of age.
+This tumor most commonly affects children between 5 to 10 years of age.
 Adults can sometimes be affected.
-Boys and girls are equally likely to develop this condition.
+Boys and girls are equally likely to develop this tumor.

-Damage to the pituitary gland causes hormone imbalances that can lead to excessive thirst, excessive urination, and stunted growth.
+Damage to the pituitary gland causes hormone imbalances that can lead to excessive thirst and urination, and slow growth.

 When the optic nerve is damaged by the tumor, vision problems develop.
-These defects are often permanent, and may get worse after surgery to remove the tumor.
+These defects are often permanent.
+They may get worse after surgery to remove the tumor.

 Behavioral and learning problems may be present.

-Traditionally, surgery has been the main treatment for craniopharyngioma.
-However, radiation treatment instead of surgery or along with a smaller surgery may be the best choice for some patients.
+The goal of the treatment is to relieve symptoms.
+Usually, surgery has been the main treatment for craniopharyngioma.
+However, radiation treatment instead of surgery or along with a smaller surgery may be the best choice for some people.

-In tumors that cannot be removed completely with surgery alone, radiation therapy is usually necessary.
-If the tumor has a classic appearance on CT scan, a biopsy may not be necessary if treatment with radiation alone is planned.
+In tumors that cannot be removed completely with surgery alone, radiation therapy is used.
+If the tumor has a classic appearance on CT scan, a biopsy may not be needed if treatment with radiation alone is planned.

 Stereotactic radiosurgery is performed at some medical centers.

-This tumor is best treated at a center with experience in treating patients with craniopharyngiomas.
+This tumor is best treated at a center with experience in treating craniopharyngiomas.

-In general, the prognosis for patients with craniopharyngioma is good, with an 80-90% chance of permanent cure if the tumor can be completely removed with surgery or treated with high doses of radiation.
-Most recurrences occur within the first 2 years after surgery.
+In general, the outlook is good.
+There is an 80% to 90% chance of a cure if the tumor can be completely removed with surgery or treated with high doses of radiation.
+If the tumor returns, it will most often come back within the first 2 years after surgery.

-Most of the problems with hormones and vision do not improve with treatment, and sometimes the treatment may even make them worse.
+Most of the problems with hormones and vision do not improve with treatment.
+Sometimes, the treatment may even make them worse.

-In patients where the tumor is not completely removed, the condition may recur.
+When the tumor is not completely removed, the condition may return.

 - Review date: